andyl/phoenix_live_editable/notes/devlog.md

 ## 2021 Mar 17 Wed

 - [x] Update the README page
-- [ ] Move the LiveEditable logic from the master branch
+- [x] Move the LiveEditable logic from the master branch
+- [x] Get LiveEditable working in demo page

 ## TODO